profsmith89/ctps/_sources/chap09.md

 Now, what are the estimated costs of the body of each algorithm's matching loop?
 The body of the matching loop in `bf_strmatch` contains a loop with a simple body, and as such, `something` is `m * 1`, or just `m`, in the worst case.
 Remember that the `==`-operator is doing work equivalent to the for-i loop in `bf_strmatch2`!

 The body of the matching loop in `rk_strmatch` also contains a loop with a simple body that iterates up to `m` times, but this inner loop is protected by an if-statement (line 43).[^fn14] Unfortunately, we don't have enough information right now about the operation of `rk_strmatch` to estimate when the condition in this if-statement will be true.
 It might be true during just one of the total `n` iterations of the outer matching loop.
 Or it might be true on every iteration of the outer matching loop.
 In the first case, the execution time of `rk_strmatch` will be proportional to `2 * m + ((n-1) * 1 + 1 * m)`, or `m + n` when we ignore constants.
 In the second case, `rk_strmatch` looks a lot like `bf_strmatch`, but with more setup work.
-The dominate factor affecting the execution time in this case is `n * m`, or more precisely when n and m are both large: `(n - m + 1) * m`.
+The dominant factor affecting the execution time in this case is `n * m`, or more precisely when n and m are both large: `(n - m + 1) * m`.

 ## Computational complexity